Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 ### Camera

 The player scene has a `Camera2D` node which allows the level to scroll with the player.
-It's `limit_` settings should be adjusted by whatever level the player is in to fit the boundaries of the level.
+Its `limit_` settings should be adjusted by whatever level the player is in to fit the boundaries of the level.

 ### Physics

 Wherever possible the default collision functions should be used - `is_on_floor` and the like.
-Look at gotchas about these functions - for example, it sounds like `is_on_floor` and its relations can only be used if the player is moving (not particularly surprising if so as a lot of other physics-based functionality has the same restriction) - and try to find (actually working) workarounds, and to stick within limitations which cannot be worked around (or find ways to use them to your advantage if feasible).
+Look at gotchas about these functions and try to find (actually working) workarounds, and to stick within limitations which cannot be worked around (or find ways to use them to your advantage if feasible).

 All physics bodies need a collision shape of some type; what works best depends on your project.
 Multiple collision shapes may also be necessary.